-Beta product features are indicated with [BETA].
+Beta product features are identified with [BETA].

-- Arm endeavors to document known limitations on beta product features. - Beta product features are expected to eventually become product features in a future release of Arm Compiler 6. - Arm encourages the use of beta product features, and welcomes feedback on them. - Any issues with beta product features that Arm encounters or is made aware of are considered for fixing in future versions of Arm Compiler.
+- Arm endeavors to document known limitations on beta product features. - Beta product features are expected to eventually become product features in a future release of Arm Compiler for Embedded FuSa 6.

+- Arm encourages the use of beta product features, and welcomes feedback on them. - Any issues with beta product features that Arm encounters or is made aware of are considered for fixing in future versions of Arm Compiler for Embedded FuSa.